jenniferpeebles/finding_people_of_a_certain_ancestry_in_census_data/README.md

 ACS data is an estimate.
 The confidence interval is 90%.
 The Census Bureau publishes margins of error for each metric presented here.
 Always remember, the smaller the sample the estimate is taken from, the wider the margin of error.

-Much of the data in this summary specifically comes from ACS table B04004, [which you can read more about at here](https://censusreporter.org/tables/B04004/), "People Reporting Single Ancestry."
+The data we'll be working with comes from ACS table B04006, [which you can read more about at here](https://censusreporter.org/tables/B04006/), "People Reporting Ancestry."

 ### About this script